 - Instead of the Napa Cabbage, Red Cabbage, and Carrot: You can substitute with 1 (16-ounce) pack of tri-color coleslaw (with green cabbage, red cabbage, and carrot).
 Or you can use a broccoli slaw mix!

-- Storage: Once this salad is combined with the dressing, I like to serve it within 4 hours because the cabbage has the tendency to wilt.
+- Storage: Once this salad is combined with the dressing, I like to serve it within 4 hours because the cabbage tends to wilt.
 However, you can make all the components ahead of time and store them separately for up to 5 days before combining and serving.